 Junior and senior high-aged youth are invited to the Paul Reynolds Community Centre, 35 Carrick Drive, for a free carnival: Wednesday, May 7 from 6:30 to 8 p.m.
 There will be giant-sized games, prizes, popcorn, cotton candy, a photo booth and much more!
 This is a free event and is limited capacity, first come first served.

-Youth swim for free at designated swims during Youth Week.
-Check back for details.
+Youth swim for free at the following swims during Youth Week:

 Contact Us